dluo96/transformer/README.md

 - Refactoring parts of the code to improve clarity.

-Below is a figure showing which components of the original transformer architecture correspond to which classes in this subpackage.
+Below is a figure showing which components of the original transformer architecture correspond to which classes in this package.

 ![](img/annotated_transformer.png)